 A payday loan is a small short-term loan used by people who urgently need to borrow money until their next payday.
 It is normally unsecured, or secured by a post-dated check only.
 A payday loan is supposed to be paid back in full, including fees and interest, on the day of maturity.
-If you know payday loanthat you will not be able to pay back in full on your next payday, there are other forms of credit that may be more suitable for you, such as credit cards or payment plans, or pawning something of value.
+If you know that you will not be able to pay back in full on your next payday, there are other forms of credit that may be more suitable for you, such as credit cards or payment plans, or pawning something of value.
 This way, you will be able to gradually pay of the loan.
 Most pawn shops will not sell the pawned item as long as the borrower keeps paying interest on the loan.

 Pay day loan interest and fixed fee